Saher2002/WebApp-Class-Based-React/README.md

-Color Picker App - Vanilla JS A simple color picker web app built using Vanilla JavaScript, allowing users to select and copy color codes.
+Color Picker App - CLASS BASED REACT A simple color picker web app built using Vanilla JavaScript, allowing users to select and copy color codes.
 Features

 Pick any color using an input field
 Copy the selected color code